strong-one/React-Google-Books-Search/README.md

 - Clone repo
 - Install all dependencies
-- Use `npm run develop` to start application on local device
+- Use command `npm run develop` to start application on local device

 ## Features